-Employee Benefit On-Costs
+On-Costs Related to Employee Expense

-Employee benefit on-costs, such as workers compensation and superannuation are recognised together with provisions for employee benefits.
+Provision for on-costs, such as workers compensation and superannuation are recognised together with provisions for employee benefits.

 Superannuation Liabilities

 DHSV does not recognise any unfunded defined benefit liability in respect of the superannuation plans because DHSV has no legal or constructive obligation to pay future benefits relating to its employees; its only obligation is to pay superannuation contributions as they fall due.